 The Company is adhering to good corporate governance practices in every sphere of its operations.
 The Company has taken adequate steps to comply with the applicable provisions of Corporate Governance as stipulated under the Listing Regulations.
-A separate report on Corporate Governance is enclosed as a part of this Report along with the Certificate from the Practicing Company Secretary.
+A separate Report on Corporate Governance is enclosed as a part of this Report along with the Certificate from the Practicing Company Secretary.

-26. Directors Responsibility Statement
+27. Directors Responsibility Statement

-c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+(c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-d) they have prepared the annual accounts on a going concern basis;
+(d) they have prepared the annual accounts on a going concern basis;

-e) they have laid down internal financial controls for the Company and such internal financial controls are adequate and operating effectively; and
+(e) they have laid down internal financial controls for the Company and such internal financial controls are adequate and operating effectively; and

-f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.
+(f) they have devised proper systems to ensure compliance with the provisions of all applicable laws and such systems are adequate and operating effectively.

-27. Contracts and arrangements with related parties
+28. Contracts and arrangements with related parties

 All contracts / arrangements / transactions entered into by the Company during the financial year under review with related parties were in the ordinary course of business and on an arms length basis.

 Bennett, Coleman & Company Limited (BCCL) is the holding company and a related party under Section 2(76) of the Companies Act, 2013 and Regulation 2(1) (zb) of the Listing Regulations.

 In order to achieve efficiencies in Ad sales, business synergies, economics of scale and also to optimize costs, the Company and BCCL have entered into various contracts/ arrangements/ transactions relating to the transfer and / or availing of resources, services or obligations in the past and propose to continue with such contracts/ arrangements/ transactions in the future too.